jainhsuya/msds.6306.case.study.2/CaseStudy2.md

 numdf<-data.frame(sapply(df,as.numeric))
 ```

-Attrition in data set
+Analysis of Attrition
 ---------------------

-Once the data set was ready for evaluation, the attrition content was
-determined.
+Determin the attrition count and percentage

 ``` r
 #Calculate attrition in data set